open5e/open5e/source/monsters/tome-of-beasts/R/ramag.rst

 width of a human finger.
 They wear their strange hair tied back in decorative clasps.

-**Portal Network.** The ramag used their innate magical gifts to maintain powerful magical conduits, ley lines that crisscrossed the titan’s empire.
-This mastery of arcane might allowed instantaneous travel to the farthest-flung outpost.
-The ramag still maintain a network of magical monoliths that connect the scattered districts of their home, but this network is frayed and fading.

 **Studious and Powerful.** Although physically weak, the ramag are sharp-witted, studious, and naturally infused with magic.
 Lifetimes of exposure to the warping effect of their